 - In the case of county flags the flag must normally apply to a historical county rather than a modern administrative area ;

 - The flag must be registered with the College of Arms, registered with the Office of the Lord Lyon, traditional, selected by a public vote or selected by an appropriate county or city organisation.

 For county flags this in practice generally means being endorsed by a venerable county organisation, which can be a county council or an active local pressure group; a flag for Hertfordshire for instance was registered after its sanction by Hertfordshire County Council, while the flag of Lancashire appeared as a result of a request from the Friends of Real Lancashire.
-In Scotland however, all flags must be authorised by Lord Lyon (the chief heraldic authority) and recorded in the Public Register of All Arms and Bearings in Scotland.
+Since 2015 however, the Flag Institute sadly now further insists that any flag requested for registration is also backed by a county official; a county council, a high sheriff or a lord lieutenant.
+This requirement is seemingly at odds with the notion of a “community flag” which it promotes and makes the task of securing further county flags more burdensome as such officials are rarely as enthused to promote their county with a flag as the communities residing within them.
+In Scotland, all flags must be authorised by Lord Lyon (the chief heraldic authority) and recorded in the Public Register of All Arms and Bearings in Scotland.

 TYPES OF FLAGS

 - “Banners of arms” of local authorities released for public use – e.g. Hertfordshire;